A New International Society

 That is why it was so attracted to the promise and founding of the Dartmouth YDSA.
 YDSA was founded by students who embraced exactly this vision: an aggressive, student- and worker-based campaigning for a livable Dartmouth, Hanover and Upper Valley.
 The Turkish struggle found itself a livable pore in the new motherboard, charged it, and energized it, and pushed it forward.
 It continues to do so every day, now multiplied in number.

 Turkey is far from being the only country who has become a part of the student movement here in Dartmouth.
 During the May protests for Palestinian liberation, it was Palestinian community members who brought here the spirit of the struggle.
-They fundamentally changed the orientation of the student movement, and embedded anti-Zionism as a strict cornerstone of our practice.
+They fundamentally changed the orientation of the student movement.
 On campus, it is no longer Chilean and Brazilian junta neoliberalisms that intermingle; it is instead their anti-fascisms and student unionisms that pervade dialogue.
 Peruvian and Jamaican students look up to the Bolivian experiment, Korean and Pan-African histories unite their voices for complete, worldwide decolonization.
 Students bring with them tactics, zeal, and memories of organized power.
 Against the wishes of American colonists who founded Dartmouth as an isolate shrine of knowledge production, Hanover becomes more and more, every day, a locale of the worldwide uprising.